casangi/casadocs/docs/tasks/task_flagdata.rst

    antenna DV04 and all other available antennas; *antenna='0~2&&&'* only the auto-correlation baselines for antennas in range 0~2

-   .. note:: **NOTE**: For some antenna-based calibration tables, selecting
+   .. note:: For some antenna-based calibration tables, selecting
       baselines with the & syntax do not apply.

    .. rubric:: *timerange*